listr2/listr2/README.md

 ```

 ## Create A New Listr
 Create a new task list.
-It will return a Listr class.
+It will returns a Listr class.

 ```typescript
 import { Listr } from 'listr2'